JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

 Trytond includes a stable server that is frequently used in deployments.
 However, this built-in server is not the only way to make use of the Trytond kernel.
 The Nereid_ project is an example of using the Trytond kernel as the backbone of a Flask-based web framework.
-Trytond patches have also been written to enter the Trytond kernel through the WSGI_ protocol, and the Trytond maintainers have indicated that WSGI support will become a native Trytond feature in an upcoming release, which will make running the kernel through an alternative server a straight-forward endeavor.
+Patches have also been written to enter the Trytond kernel through the WSGI_ protocol, and the Trytond maintainers have indicated that WSGI support will soon become a native feature, which will make running the kernel through an alternative server a straight-forward endeavor.

 A common entry point for servers accessing the Trytond kernel is the ``dispatcher`` function found at ``trytond.protocols.dispatcher.dispatch``.
 Any server can access